• Skip to primary navigation

 The Stinky Sprouts

-The Stinky Sprouts is a cute book is about a group of sprouts who feel left out.
-Do they find a way to hide their smell or not?
+The Stinky Sprouts is a cute book about a group of sprouts who feel left out.
+Do they find a way to hide their smell?

 Does holding your nose stop you from tasting food?

-Try eating something while holding your nose, you should find you can’t taste it as well. this is because our sense of taste is impacted by what we can smell!
+Try eating something while holding your nose.
+You should find you can’t taste it as well as when your nose isn’t covered.
+This is because our sense of taste is impacted by what we can smell!

 How does smell affect taste?